Like Winning the Lottery

 From there we found out about the Carel du Toit Centre in Cape Town, South Africa, where we chose to follow their program and incredibly they had already implanted their first child with the cochlear implant device from Australia.
 Hughan was the 10th child to receive the implant at the age of 3 and a half in 1992, this was before England started implanting children.

 Choosing a program we believed in and putting 100% effort into what we were taught, has paid off.
 It's the little thing we did every day over a long period of time, that has added up to a huge amount.
 It's the consistent, persistent effort and a positive attitude we were encouraged to have, that helped.
 Also never giving up.

-Just imagine, if it wasn’t for that chance encounter on that train, seeing that we’d seen all the specialists we could in Southern Africa and just moments before been told the same thing by the British specialists, Hughan would now be living in a silent world and communicating through sign language.
+Just imagine, if it wasn’t for that chance encounter with Dr Elaine Saunders on that train in 1989, Hughan would now be living in a silent world and communicating through sign language.

 I don’t think there’s a mathematician in the world who could calculate the odds of that encounter, but it was that ‘fork in the road’ moment that set us off on our journey.

+The choices we've made and the places we've lived, since finding out Hughan was profoundly deaf, have been life changing for him.
 I’m writing a book about our amazing story.
-Of how we moved from Botswana to Cape town to Zimbabwe to England and how Hughan went from learning how to hear at the age of nearly 4 and therefore only learning how to speak at the age of nearly 4 to how he now lives a happy and independent life, literally on the other side of the planet over in New Zealand.
+Of how we moved from Zimbabwe to Botswana to Cape town then back to Zimbabwe before finally moving to England and how Hughan learnt to hear at the age of nearly 4 and therefore only learning how to speak at the age of nearly 4 to being able to hold a conversation on the phone.

 I’d really appreciate your feedback on my book.
 It’s not finished yet but will be in the next year or so.
 I have got a small sample that I’ve written at this point and I am looking for feedback so if you would like to help me with my book before its published then put your name and email in the form below and I’ll be in touch.